 Many of the firm’s partners formerly served in senior positions at the Securities and Exchange Commission (SEC), the U.S. Department of Justice, FINRA, and the Commodity Futures Trading Commission (CFTC), and several served in senior legal positions at major Wall Street financial institutions.

-Murphy & McGonigle has been named a National Tier One law firm in Securities Litigation and Securities Regulation by a leading industry survey.
+Murphy & McGonigle has long been recognized as a National Tier One law firm in Securities Litigation and Securities Regulation by a leading industry survey, and it has now been named by U.S. News as the 2021 Law Firm of the Year for Securities Regulation, becoming the first boutique firm ever to receive U.S. News' “Law Firm of the Year” recognition.
 The Firm operates in New York, Washington, DC, Richmond, VA, San Francisco, and Chicago.